yxunknown/progress/README.md

 # Progress
-Time always goes so fast ant waits for no one.I develop this application, to hope that I can seize time with my family, friends, and stranger.
+Time always goes so fast and waits for no one.I develop this application, to hope that I can seize time with my family, friends, and stranger.
 # How to use
 download the latest release apk file and install on your android device.